13protons/13protons/content/resume.md

   <template #location>Detroit, MI</template>
 </resume-meta>

 I took on the role of technical co-founder for a new SaaS product, Farebox.
 Farebox is booking and scheduling software for buses, and provides all tools for running a charter bus business.

+Key technologies used for building Farebox include Node.js, Express, Vue.js, MongoDB, Redis, Stripe, Mapbox, Postmark, Twilio, Nuxt, and Particle IOT.
+During the course of development I learned about containerizing with Docker, testing with Cypress, CI and deploy with Heroku, and more.

 I took on many types of jobs for this product, including visual designer, interaction designer, developer, product developer, writing help docs, customer service...you know, it's a startup!
 We produced a suite of tools for charter bus operators and run The Detroit Bus Company and others on the product.
 Farebox has been used to take and fulfill hundreds of reservations, coordinate dozens of vehicles and drivers, and has processed hundreds of thousands of dollars in customer payments.

 * <StyleLink href="https://farebox.io">Farebox marketing site</StyleLink>
 * <StyleLink href="https://app.farebox.io">Farebox App</StyleLink>